sandhawke/psdad/rwot8.md

 (thermal.example, in the above example).
 This could make it significantly harder to build secure data communication channels, and it increases the cost and liability for running a namespace host.
-Arguable, it increases centralization around major namespaces.
+Arguably, it increases centralization around major namespaces.

 3. Not everybody is willing to use RDF, even in the form of JSON-LD.